sylmarien/ulhpc-school/README.md

 `(node)$> module purge`
 This unloads *all* the software that you see with `module list`.

-## just a software to the existing stack
+## Add a software to the existing stack

 ## Replicating the architecture of the platform on a local environment